hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

         Response = value;
     }
 }
-Now we have a system which allows us to split our work to distributed small pieces and express pipelines with a message builders.
-For example classification message builder will look like.
+Now we have a system, which allows us to split our work to distributed small pieces and express pipelines with message builders.
+For example, classification message builder will look like this.
 {% highlight csharp %}
 public BaseMessage BuildClassificatioonMessage(Address responseReciever, string url, bool useStopWords, int ngramsLimit,...){
     return new CrawlerMessage(){